 - 1. Click Multicast, MVR. - 2.
 Select Configure Domain from the Step list. - 3.
-Select a domain from the scroll-down list. - 4.
-Enable MVR for the selected domain, select the MVR VLAN, set the forwarding priority to be assigned to all ingress multicast traffic, and set the source IP address for all control packets sent upstream as required. - 5.
+Select a domain from the scroll-down list.

+- 4. Enable MVR for the selected domain, select the MVR VLAN, set the forwarding priority to be assigned to all ingress multicast traffic, and set the source IP address for all control packets sent upstream as required. - 5.
 Click Apply.

-Figure 401: Configuring Domain Settings for MVR
+Figure 413: Configuring Domain Settings for MVR

-Group Address Profiles
+MVR Group Address Profiles

-Configuring MVR Use the Multicast > MVR (Configure Profile and Associate Profile) pages to assign the multicast group address for required services to one or more MVR domains.
+Configuring Use the Multicast > MVR (Configure Profile and Associate Profile) pages to assign the multicast group address for required services to one or more MVR domains.

 - Use the Configure Profile page to statically configure all multicast group addresses that will join the MVR VLAN.
 Any multicast data associated with an MVR group is sent from all source ports to all receiver ports that have registered to receive data from that multicast group. - The IP address range from 224.0.0.0 to 239.255.255.255 is used for multicast streams.
-MVR group addresses cannot fall within the reserved IP multicast address ranges of 224.0.0.x, 224.0.1.x, and 239.x.x.x.

-IGMP snooping and MVR share a maximum number of 4095 groups.
+MVR group addresses cannot fall within the reserved IP multicast address range of 224.0.0.x. - IGMP snooping and MVR share a maximum number of 1024 groups.
 Any multicast streams received in excess of this limitation will be flooded to all ports in the associated domain.